The completed story

 “Because I messed up too badly, and no one's going to think I can do better.
 It’s impossible.”

 “Tell me the answer.”
-There must be some way to settle this; for Hiccup to quit anything was rare, and he had already found a solution.
+There must be some way to settle this, if Hiccup had found a solution.

 “If I work, they’ll change their minds, but I don’t have any work to do.
 Nobody thinks I’m good for anything, so they don’t ask me to help.”